Explore the beauty of gardening in small spaces with us!

 Step 5: Provide Proper Care and Maintenance

 • Watering: Succulents are drought-tolerant and prefer to dry out completely between waterings.
-Water them thoroughly, allowing the excess water to drain out of the container.
-Avoid watering on a schedule; instead, check the soil moisture by sticking your finger about an inch into the soil.
+Water them thoroughly, allowing the excess water to drain from the container.
+Avoid watering on a schedule; check the soil moisture by sticking your finger about an inch into the soil.
 If it feels dry, it’s time to water.
 During the winter, succulents require even less water due to their slower growth rate.

 Conclusion